unfoldingWord/dcs-home-page/README.md

 ## Deploy

-Copy to your DCS instance's templates/ directory in the GITEA_CUSTOM directory (either defined by envar or in your app.ini file)
+Copy to your DCS instance's templates/ directory in the `GITEA_CUSTOM` directory (either defined by environment variable or in your app.ini file).
+See https://docs.gitea.io/en-us/customizing-gitea/ for more info.